 Google Ad Manager reports are easily accessible and will help you to capture data related to the ad impressions.
 You will be required to pull out Historical reports, but in case you also wanted to consider your reserved impressions, you can run a second Future Sell-through report (available for GAM 360 users).
 Historical reporting data includes AdSense impressions, AdExchange impressions, Invoiced impressions, Unfilled impressions, and Total impressions.

-Since Google Ad Manager includes the unfilled display ad impressions* while calculating the total ad impressions, you need to combine Requested ad sizes and Ad unit (all levels) dimensions under Inventory to have a better understanding where the unfilled impressions are going.
+Since Google Ad Manager includes the unfilled display ad impressions* while calculating the total ad impressions, you need to combine Requested ad sizes and Ad unit (all levels) dimensions under Inventory to have a better understanding of where the unfilled impressions are going.

-Sidenote: While calculating the total number of ad impressions for the billing purposes, Google Ad Manager doesn’t count unfilled mobile app and video ad impressions.
+Sidenote: While calculating the total number of ad impressions for billing purposes, Google Ad Manager doesn’t count unfilled mobile app and video ad impressions.
 But it does count unfilled display impressions.

 Check total line items, orders, inventories, and creatives served: